A. B. Freeman School of Business

 Bachelor of Science in Management/Master of Accounting Program

-Freeman offers a BSM/MACCT program that students usually complete in five years.
+Freeman offers a joint BSM/MACCT program that students usually complete in five years.
 The program allows students to enter the accounting profession upon graduation.
+This is especially important for students wishing to work in a state that requires more than 120 university credit hours to sit for the CPA exam.
 To earn a Master of Accounting degree, a student must complete 30 hours of graduate courses over and above the BSM requirements of 124 hours.
 Each student works with a faculty adviser to develop a plan to meet the educational requirements of the state(s) in which the student plans to work.
 Students in the BSM/MACCT program will take both graduate and undergraduate courses concurrently.
 The combined curriculum complies with the terms of Tulane’s merit-based undergraduate scholarships so that students retain scholarship support as long as they do not fulfill all BSM degree requirements until their last semester at the University.

 Graduate Degree Requirements